fi-content2-games-platform/FIcontent.Gaming.Enabler.PoIMatchmaking/README.md

 however, due to Unity's poor WWW interface.

-Before building the player, select the "Main Camera" game object and, in the Inspector, edit the "Base Url" setting of the "SpatialMatchmakingDemo" component.
+Before building the player, select the "Main Camera" game object and, in the Inspector, edit the "Base Url" setting of the "POIMatchmakingDemo" component.
 This specifies which instance of the servlet to use - for local Jetty use it should probably be http://localhost:8888, or with the default deployment settings you can use http://fi-cloud:8080/matcher, substituting for fi-cloud if you don't have a name alias set up in /etc/hosts.